Archive for November, 2003

 ON HAND: What do Mark Twain and SPAM have in common?

-What do the Mark Twain Museum in Hannibal, Missouri, and the SPAM Museum in Austin, Minnesota, have in common?
+What do the Mark Twain Museum in Hannibal, Mo., and the SPAM Museum in Austin, Minn., have in common?

 Both museums–located in small towns in the middle of nowhere–are deaf-friendly.